petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

 ## Delete a Postal Address

-Delete an existing Postal Address with the following cURL or Java command.
-Replace `1234` with the Postal Address's ID.
+Delete an existing postal address with the following cURL or Java command.
+Replace `1234` with the postal address's ID.

 ### PostalAddress_DELETE_ById.sh